flexfinRTP/accrueannuity/README.md

 npm install --no-optional

-There are some crazy unresolved dependency issues between node-sass, node-gyp, node.js and python.
-For this app to work properly, please have the following versions installed...Node.js version 15.9.0, node-gyp -v 7.1.2, python 2.7 & python 3.9, and node-sass v4.14.1.
-Trust me, I've been down that rabbit hole.
+*There are some crazy unresolved dependency issues between node-sass, node-gyp, node.js and python.
+This app will be refactored using sass in the future.
+The current workaround is to have the following versions of these dependencies installed...
+Node.js version 15.9.0, node-gyp -v 7.1.2, python 2.7 & python 3.9, and node-sass v4.14.1.